 Doing too many high-intensity sessions can suppress your immune system due to stress.
 Even good stress can be too much for our bodies.
 If you are already feeling under the weather, give your body time to recover.

 Drink Lots of Water

 Water is so underrated for what it does for the body.
 However, there is a fine line between not drinking enough and drinking way too much.
-The way you can find out how much water you need is by dividing your weight in pounds by two.
+You can find out how much water you need by dividing your weight in pounds by two.
 Whatever that number is is how many fluid ounces to drink per day.

 This is also another way to flush out the toxin, keep your bowels moving, and maintain your electrolytes.
 You can even mix it up and add some lemon, mint, or whatever you like!

 The suggestions above may not seem like ways to boost your immune system fast.
 However, those are ways to keep your immune system thriving.
 These are supplements that you can use to give your body an extra boost!